Multiple Gradebooks With No Cumulative Grade

 In this scenario you will need to create 2 gradebooks - One for each semester.
 The image below illustrates how these gradebooks should be created.

-To create these gradebooks, hover over the Course Center menu on the navigation bar of your Portal homepage and choose one of your courses from the pull down menu that appears.
+1. From the Gradebooks menu on the navigation bar of your Portal homepage, choose Add/Edit Gradebook for one of your courses.

-- In the Gradebooks section click the Add New Gradebook button.
+6. Back on the Add/Edit page, click the Add New Gradebook button.

-- Set the Start and End dates to correspond to the first and last day of the grading period.
+8. Set the Start and End dates to correspond to the first and last day of semester 2.

-Keep in mind that each gradebook can have its own unique settings so it is important that you check the settings for each gradebook created.
+A: Yes, each gradebook has its own unique settings so it is important that you check the settings for each gradebook created.
 These include weighting, custom codes, grade scales, rounding, and default scores.